life-itself/web3/notes/market-fundamentalism.md

 # Episode notes

+## November 2022 update

+We are adding a brief update to this piece to note the spectacular collapse of one of the world's largest crypto exchanges, FTX, in late 2022.
+This provides compelling further evidence for the dangers of unregulated markets.
+Find out more via our [deep dive on the FTX collapse](/notes/post-ftx-collapse.md), and its tragic vindication of our analysis.

 ## Summary

 The trader or market fundamentalist view likely represents a majority of interest and activity in crypto.
 The ideology encompasses the viewpoint that crypto is about **making money** i.e. that crypto investing and trading can make those who engage in it a lot of money.
 More deeply it is the view that the unfettered and unregulated nature of crypto-markets is a good thing and represents a "freer" and better form of financial markets.